BoyuFan1/BoyuFan1/_pages/about.md

+## 📊 Work Experience
+Deloitte | Risk Advisory Modeling Intern (May - August 2023) In my role at Deloitte, I focused on enhancing sovereign risk models by performing rigorous data cleaning and feature extraction on datasets from the World Bank and IMF.
+I employed advanced feature engineering techniques like K-means and agglomerative clustering, along with univariate analysis using tools such as Somer's D, ROC, and information value.
+My work culminated in the construction of a sovereign risk classification model using logistic regression, decision trees, and random forests, significantly improving the model's accuracy from 40% to 78% and streamlining data processing with proficient use of SQL.

+Apple | Data Analysis Engineering Intern (July - August 2022) At Apple, I collaborated with the Global Channel sales team to develop and execute effective business and sales strategies.
+My key contributions included orchestrating the design and implementation of A/B tests, applying one-tail hypothesis testing to understand customer behavior, leading to an 18% increase in unique viewer metrics.
+I also optimized sales strategies using a reinforcement model and skillfully analyzed sales reports from distributors, employing advanced data engineering techniques to yield insightful business strategies.

 ## 📚 Teaching
 As a torchbearer in the realm of teaching, I engage with students as a tutor and undergraduate instructor in Linear Algebra and Principle in Data Science.
 My approach to teaching is anchored in the philosophy of active and engaged learning.
 I believe in creating a dynamic learning environment where students are not just passive recipients of knowledge but active participants in their learning journey.